solidrock-technology/docs/docs/guide/accounts/two-factor-authentication.md

-# Two Factor Authentication
+# Two-Factor Authentication

 ## Requirements
-In order to use Two Factor Authentication (2FA) on your account, you need to have a compatible app installed on a second device, such as your mobile phone or tablet.
+In order to use Two-Factor Authentication (2FA) on your account, you need to have a compatible app installed on a second device, such as your mobile phone or tablet.
 We recommend using Google Authenticator, available for [Android](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en_GB&gl=US) and [iOS](https://apps.apple.com/us/app/google-authenticator/id388497605).
 Other apps maybe be compatible, but Google Authenticator is the one we recommend.